 Abstracts are being accepted for the Congress plenary and for the Education Forum Free Paper Session.

 The abstract submission is open online from Wednesday 26th June 2019 to Wednesday 27th November 2019.

-- Abstracts may be submitted only once.
+- An abstract may only be submitted once.

 - Abstracts must be submitted in English using the online abstract submission process.
 Abstracts will NOT be accepted by email or other methods.

 - All authors must be listed in the order in which they should appear on the printed abstract.
-Failure to show the correct order of authors will result in them being listed incorrectly when/if the abstract is published.

 - Abstracts written or submitted by industry personnel will not be accepted.

 - All necessary permission must be obtained before submitting an abstract.
 The IOA assumes no responsibility for the publication of any submitted material.